jon-harper/OmniBox/docs/assembly/core.md

 | There is a 40mm fan mount behind one of the front air vents.
 If you wish to use a 40mm fan there, install it now with four (4) M3 x 16mm machine screws. | [![base with optional fan installed][27]][27] |
 | Now is a good time to run the AC wiring for the power supply.
 Zip tie anchors are available for the wire run from socket to switch and back to power supply. | [![power supply with cleaned up wiring][7]][7] |

-### :material-alpha-c-box-outline: :material-alpha-b-box: :material-alpha-e-box: Base Extensions
+### :material-alpha-c-box: :material-alpha-b-box-outline: :material-alpha-e-box-outline: Base Extensions

 If you are installing the base extensions (needed for the RSP-500 power supply), follow the next steps.
 If not, skip down to the [Main Body section](#2-main-body).